514-2245-2-team-6/terraform-infastructure/README.md

 This repository contains Terraform configuration files to set up the complete infrastructure for the **Where's Waldo** application on AWS.
 It provisions all necessary AWS services, including S3, SNS, CloudWatch, API Gateway, Lambda functions, and an AWS Amplify app.

+---

+## 📸 PDF Screenshots & Execution Walkthrough

+For a complete document walkthrough of the infrastructure setup, app deployment, and teardown process with screenshots, refer to the [Project Setup & Teardown PDF](./Project_Setup_Teardown_Waldo.pdf).

+---

 ## Prerequisites

 Before running the Terraform scripts, ensure you have the following: